Joseph Paul Jernigan at age 27

 Bishop Brennan's argument says that the innocent girl's organs cannot be used because her death is the result of an evil act that is "morally unacceptable."
 Her remains are therefore "tainted," and cannot legitimately be used for any purpose.
 No such onus is attached to those of her murderer, even though he died a cold blooded killer, albeit accidentally, through no fault of his own.
 These facts are part of the unalterable past; nothing anyone can do now can revise what was done then or the consequent moral responsibility of those involved.
 The decision now is deliberately to let five people die because of the "taint" that is supposedly attached to the organs that could save them.

 One has to wonder to what extent whoever makes that decision is guilty of the resulting deaths of the five patients, thus increasing the number of victims of the girl's killer by five hundred percent!
 Is this really a moral imperative for that person?
 Do the remains of these five additional victims become "tainted" because of the killer's evil act?
 Is it still permissible to use the murderer's organs to save the other patients, even though he is about to kill five more victims?
-How does this argument possibly make any sense?
+Would Bioshop Brennan be expected to allow any of the victims to be buried in consecrated ground?
+Why or why not?
+How does his argument possibly make any sense?

-From a religious perspective, Catholics, and many others, believe that God permits evil that good may come of it, and is the author of the human ability freely to choose evil over good or vice versa.
-Given that deliberately killing a healthy unborn baby is a great evil, is it really morally permissible, let alone necessary, to prevent the obvious good of saving untold numbers of other people from a fatal disease, the only contribution that this child's existence would otherwise make possible?
+From a religious perspective, Catholics, and many others, believe that God permits evil that good may come of it, such as, for example, execution for "the salvation of mankind" of Jesus Christ, who had been found not guilty of the crime for which he was put to death.
+If God is the author of the human ability freely to choose evil over good or vice versa, doesn't it seem reasonable for this ability to be used to extract good from a great wrong?
+Given that deliberately killing a healthy unborn baby is a great evil, is it really morally permissible, let alone necessary, to prevent the obvious good of saving untold numbers of other people from a fatal disease, the only social benefit that this child's existence would otherwise make possible?
 Is this really the intention and mandate of a loving God?

 Lest anyone misunderstand the position of the Catholic Church on this issue with respect to the Covid-19 vaccines, Pope Francis, USA Archbishop John Gomez, Mexican Cardinal Carlos Agular Retes, Honduras Cardinal Rodriguez Maradiaga, Brazilian Cardinal Claudio Hummes, El Salvadorian Cardinal Gregorio Rosa Chavez and Peruvian Archbishop Miguel Cabrejo, have appeared on a Youtube "Unity Across the Americas | Covid-19 Vaccine Education" advertisement extolling the efficacy, safety and social benefits of vaccination.
 Therefore, those who claim that Catholic teaching discourages vaccination are at best totally wrong and at worst are hypocrites and enemies of humanity!